VA Benefit Request

 – a copy of the VA 22-1990 (veterans) or VA 22-1990E (dependents).

 - Required SU application: When you are ready to enroll at Syracuse, there is a form that needs to be completed for each term in which you want to use your benefits.
 The Request for Certification is needed because in some terms student-veterans do not want to use months of benefit entitlement.

 - Request for Certification required each term.

 - A “To Do” item will appear in MySlice for each term.
-Students may submit the form or notify the Veterans Resource Center, email@example.com, that they do not intend to use benefit eligibility for a given term.
+Students may submit the form or notify the Office of Veteran Success, email@example.com, that they do not intend to use benefit eligibility for a given term.

 – Fall term forms accepted beginning April 1

 – Spring term forms accepted beginning October 1